chitchatjs/chitchatjs-docs/src/alexa/configuration.md

 # Directory Structure

 You can use CJS using Typescript or Javascript and `npm` package manager.
-Following shows Typescript project structure.
+When you setup a project using `cjs new` command, you will see the following project structure:

 ![Dir](../images/dir-structure.png)

 In the `index.ts` file, we define our entire application, which is then used by Chitchat as a hook to generate all the artifacts, dialog engine and wire all the blocks and their implementation together automatically.

-Package comes with one Chitchat dependency - `@chitchatjs/alexa` - an Alexa oriented building block library, which depends on the core library `@chitchatjs/core`.
-We will use components from these libraries to manufacture our voice interfaces.
+You will see a `cjs.json` in the root of the project.
+This configures the build process behavior.

 ## Building a package